woolfel/createmlbench/README.md

 CreateML doesn't give you a summary of how long the train+test takes.
 What I do is create a spreadsheet or text file to record the start time and end time.

+## Running different Batch size

+The easiest way to run the same project with different batch size is to add model sources

+1. Click the + icon next to model sources
+2. select the data source for training, validation, test
+3. enter iterations
+4. select the batch size
+5. click train button

 ## Reseting the Project for different batch size

 With version 3.0, CreateML doesn't let you change the batch size after it has run training.
 To get around that, I manually reset the project.
 Here are the steps for resetting the project from terminal.